 In other words, increasing the force required to suppress nature’s impulse.

 It was textbook Marxism in action: Impose a system that contradicts human nature, then when it doesn’t work (because it runs contrary to human nature), increase the force required to suppress the resulting conflict between human nature and your system.
 As the system continues to fail and society rebels against it, increase the force and vigilance further until you get to the society that was parodied so brilliantly in The Death of Stalin.

 I also realized that my idea mimicked the unconstrained vision examined by Thomas Sowell’s classic work, A Conflict of Visions: Ideological Origins of Political Struggles.

 People tend to fall into two camps: those with a constrained vision and those with an unconstrained vision.
 Sowell devotes the entire book to exploring the differences, but in a nutshell: the constrained vision says society is limited to what it can achieve and the unconstrained vision says it’s not.

 In particular, the constrained vision works within the confines of nature, including human nature, and respects the limits imposed by nature.

 The unconstrained vision doesn’t accept limits imposed by nature.
-It thinks nature, especially human nature, can be remade (the Communist “New Man,” inverting the binary, overthrowing the white male patriarchy, rise of the Superman, etc.).
+It thinks nature, especially human nature, can be remade (the Communist “New Man,” inverting the binary, overthrowing the white male patriarchy, elimination of superstition and rise of the Superman, etc.).

 My wild garden idea was a microcosm of the unconstrained vision.
 Nature loves weeds.
 My system would eliminate that natural love and remake gardening . . . at least in my corner of the earth.
 It would be all vegetables all the time, with no weeds, except perhaps a dissident weed occasionally that I could easily yank out and burn.